Tishman (company): Tishman Construction Corporation

 The Tishman Construction Corporation was a construction division of the company until 2010, when it was sold to AECOM.
 It was a privately held firm headquartered in New York City, with operating subsidiaries located across the United States.
 It was owned by Dan Tishman, who is now a member of the board of directors for AECOM.
-Tishman Construction is serving as Construction Manager for One World Trade Center and the World Trade Center Transportation Hub.
+Tishman Construction served as Construction Manager for One World Trade Center and the World Trade Center Transportation Hub.